origami-cms/cms/README.md

 ![Origami CMS](docs/banner.jpg)

 Origami's aim is to be the world's best CMS for the Javascript community.
-It's built on Node.js and Express, and is built with flexibility as it's primary value.
+It's built on Node.js and Express with **flexibility as it's primary value**.
 Use any database, any templating language, any CSS preprocesser (SASS, LESS, etc), and whatever else you'd like to bring to the table.
 It's a BYO tech stack!
 It also comes with a bunch of goodies right out of the box.

 > **We need your help!**
 > Origami is very much a work in progress.
 To make this platform incredible, we humbly call upon the brilliant minds off the web to collaboratively build the worlds best CMS.